apache/mxnet/docs/get_started/setup.md

 ### Quick Installation on Ubuntu

-The simple installation scripts set up MXNet for Python on computers running Ubuntu 12 or later.
+The simple installation scripts set up MXNet for Python and R on computers running Ubuntu 12 or later.
 The scripts install MXNet in your home folder ```~/mxnet```.

 To clone the MXNet source code repository to your computer, use ```git```.
 ```bash